nyxordinal/connection-checker/README.md

 - **Flag Control**: Prevents multiple consecutive email notifications for the same failure.
 - **Reset Endpoint**: An HTTP endpoint allows manual resetting of the notification flag.
 - **Rate Limiting**: Prevents excessive requests to the reset endpoint.
+- **Web UI**: A simple user interface to view the connection status

 ## Tools and Libraries Used